 Viveka von Rosen, aka THE LinkedIn® Expert, is here to save the day!
 She shares a valuable LinkedIn® hack in the three-minute video below.

 Maybe you don’t have a Vimeo or YouTube account, or just don’t want to load the video there.
-Viveka’s expert LinkedIn advice will enable you to upload video into your LinkedIn Profile’s Featured section.
+Viveka’s expert LinkedIn advice will let you know how to upload a video on your LinkedIn Profile.

 Keep reading or watch the video above to learn how.Cisco reports that 76% of executives watch business videos.
 Find out from @LinkedInExpert how you can add a video to your LinkedIn Profile without having to upload it on Youtube or Vimeo first. #SellingwithVideo #DigitalSellingClick To Tweet

 How to Add Video to Your LinkedIn Profile

 Incorporating video doesn’t have to be difficult.
 If your sales strategies include video, issues with loading longer clips to your LinkedIn Profile are no longer a worry!

 Say you have a video and you want to include it in your Profile’s Featured or Experience section.
 Here’s Viveka’s solution step by step: